daveshap/ACE_Framework/demos/stacey/README.md

 - Discord chat
 - Web chat UI
 - Web admin UI
-- Generate images ("Draw me cat!"), or even multiple images ("Draw me a 3-frame cartoon about how we used AI to solve climate change")
+- Generate images and gifs ("Draw me cat image", "Make a dancing banana gif"), or even multiple images ("Draw me a 3-frame cartoon about how we used AI to solve climate change")
 - Download web pages ("Summarize the contents of http://.....")
 - Follow aspirations and guidance from the aspirational layer
 - Dynamically decide when she should or shouldn't respond to messages.
 - She has a pretty colorful personality which can be customized
 - She knows what time it is and where she is hosted
+- She can do background tests and scheduled tasks, for example "Stacey, ping me in this channel in 30 seconds"

 ## Next steps & test cases
 We are using a test-driven approach to this, working in tiny increments to build up each capability, evolving the code and the framework in the minimal way to enable the next test to pass.

-Some sample upcoming test cases:
+Some possible upcoming test cases:
-- Basic Autonomy.
-"Stacey, ping me in this channel in 30 seconds" (= she needs to be able to schedule future tasks)
-- Web search "Give me the latest news about ...."
 - Recurring tasks.
 "Stacey, give me Stockholm weather report every morning"
 - Danger monitoring.
 "Stacey, alert me if you see any scary-looking commits in this github repo"
 - Ethical tradeoffs.
 For example where a lower layer says to a higher layer "I can stop the forest fire, but it would cost 3 lives.
 Is it worth it?" (need to formulate a specific test for this)